jerseyweeds/multistreamnews.tv/prompt.md

   - When collapsed, the button should read "[Show] Quick Add News Channels"
   - Section should be expanded by default on page load
   - Smooth 0.4-second CSS transitions for expand/collapse animations
+  - Auto-close after 15 seconds of no interaction to keep UI clean
+  - Reset 15-second timer on mouse enter, click, or keyboard interaction

 * **Built-in News Channels:**
   - Use a built-in JavaScript array of news channels for instant loading and reliability